Kredwi/KredwiDiscordBot/README.md

 - `/words` - Get information about a piece of text.

 Additionally, since I'm still new to JavaScript, the code looks a bit messy.

-This is the same text translated and formatted as a cool readme.md for GitHub.